-As a young person in the military, you can count on almost 100 percent of your paycheck being disposable income.
+As a young person in the military, you can count on a large chunk of your paycheck being disposable income.
 You’re so busy training, eating in the chow hall, and sleeping in barracks that it’s easy to accumulate money quickly.

 Open a savings account